2degrees/django-recaptcha-field/docs/source/index.rst

         recaptcha_client,
         )

-Except for the widget and the requireness of the field, you can override other field attributes such as the label and the error messages::
+Except for the widget and the required state of the field, you can override other field attributes such as the label and the error messages::

     MyRecaptchaProtectedForm = create_form_subclass_with_recaptcha(